urban-1/gopipe/docs/proc/ifelse.md

 but just an example...)

-NOTE: **In theory** if/else statements can be nested, however, this has not been tested :) you have been warned
+NOTE: **In theory** if/else statements can be nested, however, this has not been tested with more than 2 levels :) you have been warned